belaarany/schema-validator/README.md

 If there are any keys in the body which are not in the schema, then this error will be returned.

-It will be an array which contains the missing keys with all its parents, for instance `born.date.foo`.
+It will be an array which contains the invalid keys with all its parents, for instance `born.date.foo`.

 ## Example